My Little Pony: Equestria Girls (2017 television specials): Specials

-Other media

-International release
+Release

+Broadcast

+The three specials aired in the United States from June 24 to July 8, 2017, on Discovery Family (a joint venture between Discovery Communications and Hasbro) as a part of the channel's "Summer Splash" seasonal event.
+The Summer 2017 music videos, also aired as a part of the event, share the same title sequence as the specials.

-The three specials had a weekly release in Poland on Teletoon+ from May 14 through May 28, 2017.
+Prior to the U.S. broadcasts, the specials had a weekly release in Poland on Teletoon+ from May 14 through May 28, 2017.

 Home media

 The three specials were released on a one-disc Region 1 DVD on August 8, 2017 by Shout!
 Factory under the title My Little Pony: Equestria Girls – Magical Movie Night.
 Under the title My Little Pony: Equestria Girls – Tales of Canterlot High, the specials were also made available on the Netflix video streaming service on October 1, 2017.

 Reception

 The Magical Movie Night compilation DVD release received mixed reviews, with criticism directed towards the DVD's lower visual and sound quality compared to previous films as well as the lack of extra content.
 Brett Nolan of NoReruns.net praised the DVD's presentation of the specials as a single film, saying it gave the specials "a much more cohesive and cinematic feel, lending itself beautifully to watching it straight through in one go."
 Joe Corey of Inside Pulse gave the specials an overall score of 4 out of 5, including his daughter's input that she "wasn't bothered that this wasn't one narrative such as the previous four movies".
-Classic Speedy of ToonZone called "Dance Magic" a "slight but fun story", while considering "Mirror Magic" to be the best of the three stories as a direct follow-up of the second special, and for its "unexpected" inclusion of Starlight Glimmer as a character.
+Classic Speedy of ToonZone (now Anime Superhero) called "Dance Magic" a "slight but fun story", while considering "Mirror Magic" to be the best of the three stories as a direct follow-up of the second special, and for its "unexpected" inclusion of Starlight Glimmer as a character.
 Conversely, Francis Rizzo III of DVD Talk, while giving the story content three out of five stars, drew unfavorable comparisons to Friendship Is Magic as he felt it contrasted the previous films' "sense of identity built around music and a quasi-magical backstory", considering the specials to be "more like a standard earthbound teen cartoon that eventually remembers that there are superpowers involved come the third episode".